-- MP3 and Speaker Combination – music can fill my room wherever I am in the world.
+- Plenue MP3 Player and Speaker Combination – music can fill my room wherever I am in the world.

 The Travel Camel Packing List

-If travelling to cooler climes, I carry gloves, scarf and a thermal layer.
-A lightweight jacket is also important, and finally, my Indiana Jones Fur Felt Fedora is always by my side.
+If travelling to colder climes, I carry gloves, scarf and a thermal layer.
+A lightweight jacket is also essential, and finally, my Indiana Jones Fur Felt Fedora is always by my side.
 Nowadays people don’t seem to recognise me unless I am wearing it!

 When packing clothes, I always use Packing Cells where I roll (not fold) my clothes.
-I colour coordinate my cells so they are easier to find.
-My shirts always occupy the blue cells, my pants the ochre cells, and everything else (thermals, underwear etc) the black cells.
+I colour coordinate my cells, so they are easier to find.
+My shirts always occupy the blue cells, my pants the ochre cells, and everything else (thermals, underwear, etc.) the black cells.
 I carry a couple of small containers for carrying different electronic items (such as battery chargers and cords).
-I also carry sacks of different sizes so I can place all dirty clothes (and they don’t smell out the rest of the bag) and they are also good for placing other items that you buy along the way.
-I colour coordiante these two.
-If I need to declare something when passing through customs (particularly food) it always go into a red sack.
+I also carry sacks of different sizes so I can place all dirty clothes (and they don’t smell out the rest of the bag) and they are also suitable for placing other items that you buy along the way.
+I colour coordinate these two.
+If I need to declare something when passing through customs (particularly food), it always goes into a red sack.
 Easy to find when rummaging through your bag.

-I love gadgets, a trait inherited from my father no doubt.
-Most important is my DSLR-Notebook combo in order to photograph, write and review my travels.
+I love gadgets, a trait inherited from my father, no doubt.
+Most important is my DSLR-Notebook combo to photograph, write and review my travels.
 My current camera is a Nikon D7100 with a Nikkor 16-85mm Lens.
 I also carry a Tokina 80-400 Lens for sports or nature shots if required.
 Also packed into my bags are my Cokin Filters, camera cleaning equipment and lightweight Manfrotto Tripod – there are many Manfrotto tripods but consider one of their lightweight models.
 All of my photos are uploaded onto my Asus X407U.
-Why did I chose this laptop?
-The screen is 14.1 inches, it has 1000 GB of memory and it weighs only 1.5 kilograms, plus Asus batteries are very light when compared to their competitors.
+Why did I choose this laptop?
+The screen is 14.1 inches, it has 1000 GB of memory, and it weighs only 1.5 kilograms, plus Asus power packs are very light when compared to their competitors.

-Music is important for me, thus I used to carry a Creative Labs ZEN X-Fi2 MP3 Player – but that is now sadly broken and since they don’t make them anymore, I need another option.
-Currently on my wishlist is the Cowon Plenue D and I hope that one day soon it will be joining me on my travels.
-The sound on these dedicated players is far superior to that found on any smartphone.
-Good quality Portable Speakers are carried so that music can fill a room wherever I travel.
+Music is important for me; thus I carry a Cowon Plenue J. The sound on these dedicated players is far superior to that found on smartphones – especially is you utilise some of the BBE presets on the Plenue J. Good quality Portable Speakers are carried so that music can fill a room wherever I travel.
 My current speakers are the lightweight Razer Ferox Mobile Speakers.
-They are small, light and you can place them at some distant apart so you can better enjoy a stereo effect with your music.
+They are small, light and you can place them at some distance apart so you can better enjoy a stereo effect with your music.